sexfrance/LogMagix/README.md

 # LogMagix

 **LogMagix** is a custom Python logging package that offers styled, colorful log messages for various logging levels such as success, warning, failure, and more.
 It also features an animated loader class for providing a visual indicator during long-running operations in the terminal.
-Additionally, the new `Home` class offers customizable ASCII art displays for greeting users with special messages, branding, or system information.
+Additionally, the `Home` class offers customizable ASCII art displays for greeting users with special messages, branding, or system information.

 ## 🔥 Features

-- Log messages for success, warning, failure, and informational levels.
+- Log messages for various levels: success, warning, failure, debug, critical, info, and more.
-- Customize message colors using ANSI escape sequences.
+- Color customization using ANSI escape sequences.
 - Time-stamped log messages for better tracking.
 - Built-in animated loader for visually appealing loading spinners.
+- Log saving to file with optional log file paths.
 - Customizable log and loader prefixes.
 - ASCII art display for personalized greetings, system info, and branding.
 - Simple and flexible API with multiple ways to use the `Loader` class.